 Kathy Weaver, Social Worker, APHS

 Allen Park Public Schools School Safety Drills Requirements

-Public Act 12 of 2014 that went into effect on July 1, 2014 revises the number and scheduling of required school safety drills.
+Public Act 12 of 2014 which went into effect on July 1, 2014, revises the number and scheduling of required school safety drills.
 Ten drills will be required each year:

 The other two during the remainder of the school year.

 • Two tornado safety drills per school year.
 One of which must take place in March.

 • Three lockdown drills per school year, including security measures appropriate to an emergency "such as the release of hazardous material